mysociety/alaveteli/community/index.md

   <a href="https://groups.google.com/forum/#!forum/alaveteli-dev" class="button">Alaveteli for developers mailing list<a>

-## mySociety international team

-mySociety has very limited capacity to run a handful of Alaveteli sites for willing volunteers.
-Contact our <a href="mailto:international@mysociety.org">international team</a> for more information.

 ## Code and issues on github

 The [Alaveteli software is on github](https://github.com/mysociety/alaveteli) and we actively use